Safeguarding Policy

 Any concern or allegation against a Headteacher will be reported to the Chair of Governors, who will then report this to the LADO.

-KCSIE 2022 part 4 covers allegations of abuse made against teachers and other staff details the procedures that will be followed for both the investigation and support for the member of staff.
+KCSiE 2024 part 4 covers allegations of abuse made against teachers and other staff details the procedures that will be followed for both the investigation and support for the member of staff.

 If You Have Concerns About a Colleague (including supply staff)

-Staff who are concerned about the conduct of a colleague towards a child are undoubtedly placed in a very difficult situation.
+Staff who are concerned about the conduct of a colleague towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague’s career.
-All staff must remember that the welfare of a child is paramount.
+All staff must remember that the welfare of a pupil is paramount.
 The school will keep records of any concerns raised for 25 years.
 The school’s whistle blowing code enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place.

 Any report of concern about the behaviour of a member of staff or allegation of abuse against a member of staff must immediately be reported to the Headteacher who will refer to the Local Authority Designated Officer (LADO).